 One of the most famous ships to first use an anti-rolling gyro was the 1930 Italian passenger liner the SS Conte di Savoia.
 It utilized three large gyros to control roll.

-Here at American Spin Doctors we carry three different Anti-Rolling Gyro sizes, for vessels 25 feet and larger.
+Here at American Spin Doctors we carry four different Anti-Rolling Gyro sizes, for vessels 25 feet and larger.
 Once you install one or more gyros on your vessel you will immediately notice the displacement of boat roll when traveling on water or when anchored.
 We achieve this by installing one or multiple ARGs that can effectively handle the weight of your vessel while you are moving at speed or when anchored.

 Our ARGs are designed and created to provide a smooth sea experience for all boat enthusiasts.
 Our ARGs are designed for use on all boat types, from luxury boats such as yachts and mega yachts to recreational and sport fishing boats as well as commercial boats.